nugaon/bicyclechain/README.md

 Set your own environment configuration file (in src/environments/environment.ts), then you can start the BicycleChain with PM2
 > pm2 start src/init.ts --name BicycleChain

+# Notes for Local Nodes
+To running this API with full functionalities for some local nodes MongoDB needed to have.
+You can run a simple MongoDB instance with Docker
+> docker run -d -v bicycle-data:/data/db --name bicyclechain-mongo -p 127.0.0.1:27017:27017 mongo

+Call its CLI with
+> docker exec -ti bicyclechain-mongo mongo

+## TRON
+For TRON network you have to set up an MongoDB database in the interest of account handling (the application save the generated accounts into the database).

 # Contribution
 On a separated branch you can make pull request for your cryptocurrency integration.